Important Announcement: Ground Control has Joined CLS Group. Read More

 RockREMOTE-MIni-OEM-with-end-cap-transparent-background

-The RockREMOTE Rugged does not require antenna-pointing and even with a poor or changing view of the sky, the RockREMOTE Rugged can reliably and securely transfer data in close to real time via the Iridium satellite network.
+RockREMOTE Rugged does not require antenna pointing, and even with a poor or changing view of the sky, RockREMOTE Rugged can reliably and securely transfer data in close to real time via the Iridium satellite network.

 RockREMOTE Rugged